Should My Business Use Emojis?

 Firstly, it should be established whether using emojis would have any value in driving organic traffic to your website.
 The main benefit of using emojis is that it allows your website to stand out in the search results by breaking up the text-heavy search engine results page with some visuals and colour.

 The user's eyes will naturally be drawn to these elements and therefore to your listing.
 Obviously, the emojis you choose should be relevant to your content and website's purpose, rather than being used for the sake of variety.
 It should be noted that Google and other search engines are constantly trying to echo the language of humans.
 So if your emoji feels out of place or like spam, it may be filtered out.
+This is especially true after the page title update, where page titles with emojis are rewritten 95% of the time.

 Generally, using emojis for your website is most useful for local businesses or listings as they can distinguish your webpage from the larger corporations or chains that may be more formal in tone.
 One example can be seen in the images below for searches for ‘ring near me’, where you can see that the two searches generate completely different results.